 Although, my soul was in mourning of the broken relationship, I needed distraction and happiness.
 The ugly man came along like the wolf in Little Red Riding Hood.
-He saw an easy prey and went for it.
+He saw an easy prey and went for it (me).
 He came on gently and charmingly.
 His stalking was mistaken to be his deep interest in me, for I had very little opportunity to socialize.
+Not to mention that I was inexperience and thirsty for love and comfort.
 Months went by, we went everywhere together.
 He treated me like a queen, every word that I uttered, he made sure it was accommodated.
 He was always looking for ways to take photos of me, mesmerize over me like a faithful loyal fan.
 I loved the attention.
-He fixed my broken lights, bought my friends drinks with a smile and some quirky smart comment that seduced us all.
-All this and so much more that he did has earned high priority for my time.
+He fixed my broken lights, bought my friends drinks with a smile and made quirky smart comments that seduced us all.
+All this, and so much more he has done earned him high priority for my time.

-One day after he has made dinner for us, and we were going through the photos that he took of me, there was a frantic knock at the door.
-He wouldn't answer the knocking.
-The knocks got louder, more persistent, and then it became pounding with a woman's yelling.
+One day after he made dinner for us, we were going through the photos he took of me.
+Suddenly, the light hearted happy atmosphere was disrupted by a frantic knock at the door.
+He refused to go to the door and said it would go away.
+The knocks got louder, more persistent, and then it became pounding thuds along with a woman's yelling.
 He finally explained that the person on the other side of the door could be his "X girlfriend" and that she's never been able to move-on.

 I was shocked that an "X girlfriend" could be so obsesive, but I had no reason to be anything other than calm.
 I can honestly tell you, I didn't feel any anxiety, and why would I?
 I am not doing anything wrong.
-Looking back, I think how I felt defines how I felt for the ugly man, nothing.
-There is no deep emotion involved.
+Looking back, I think how I felt defines my feelings for the ugly man, nothing.
+There was no deep emotional connection.
 I enjoyed his company, I have not healed yet to feel anything other than the lost of my first love.

+Out of innocence and compassion for the person on the other side.
+What did she want?
 I insisted that he answer the door to let her in.
-After half hour pounding and yelling, she rammed in like a tornado, and went straight at him.
+After half an hour pounding and yelling, she rammed in the apartment like a tornado, and went straight at him.
 The obvious lover's quarrel.
-I sat there watching them, and listening to her ultimatum.
+I sat there watching them, and listening to her giving him an ultimatum.
 "Either her or me..." the woman said.
 He replied that he is going forward with me, and that we had planned for a trip together...

 She cried and drove off.